Milt Schmidt: Playing

 Schmidt played junior hockey with Dumart and Bauer in Kitchener, Ontario, before their rights were all acquired by the Bruins in 1935.
 After playing a final year of junior hockey in Kitchener, Ontario, and half a year with the Providence Reds, Schmidt was called up to the Bruins during the 1937 season.
-He quickly proved himself to be a hardnosed centre, a skilled stickhandler and smooth playmaker.
+He quickly proved himself to be a hardnosed centre, a skilled stick handler and smooth playmaker.

 Schmidt and his childhood friends Bauer and Dumart were teamed up together in the NHL as well.
-They formed the Kraut Line, and were a strong and dependable line for the Bruins for most of the following fifteen seasons.
-They were a key ingredient to the Bruins' success as they rampaged to the regular season title and a hard-fought Stanley Cup victory in 1939.
+They formed the Kraut Line and were a strong and dependable line for the Bruins for most of the following fifteen seasons.
+They were a key ingredient to the Bruins' success as they rampaged to 4 straight regular season titles and a hard-fought Stanley Cup victory in 1939.
 The following season Schmidt became a star, as he led the league in scoring and guided the Bruins to another first-place finish and the third-most goals in team history to date.
+That year the Kraut line would make history with Schmidt leading the NHL in points with 52 while Dumart and Bauer finished second and third respectively with 43 each.
+It was the first time in league history that three linemates finished in the top three spots in NHL scoring.